Family Planning & Fertility Preservation

 Fertility preservation for children

 Children who face cancer or major surgery have the greatest need for fertility preservation to increase their odds of becoming parents after they reach adulthood.
-Adolescents are usually treated with the same procedures as adults, while pre-adolescents may require techniques such as tissue freezing procedures.
+Adolescents are typically treated with the same procedures as adults, while pre-adolescents may require techniques such as tissue freezing procedures.

 Still have questions?
 Find more information at ReproductiveFacts.org, a site by the American Society for Reproductive Medicine.